rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 Fingerprinting and Molecular Similarity
 ***************************************

 The RDKit has a variety of built-in functionality for generating molecular fingerprints and using them to calculate molecular similarity.

+The most straightforward and consistent way to get fingerprints is to create a FingeprintGenerator object for your fingerprint type of interest and then use that to calculate fingerprints.

 Topological Fingerprints